SciCatProject/documentation/Development/OIDC.md

 ```
 ### Add information to User's Profile

 By default profile information from the Authentication Provider will be added to the user's profile.
 This profile is stored in the DaCat database `UserIdentity` collection.
 This collection is created by the loopback-component-passport library, and is also used for LDAP authentication.
-Catamel LDAP integrations populate this collection with the user's LDAP profile information automatically with a callback.
+The backend LDAP integrations populate this collection with the user's LDAP profile information automatically with a callback.
 One of the most important things that is added to the profile is the user's accessGroups field, which is critical to calculating a user's privilege in SciCat.

 One way to mimic this with an OAuth2 provider is to use a `before save` [Loopback Operation Hook](https://loopback.io/doc/en/lb3/Operation-hooks.html).
 This hook will get called as the user logs in and allows you to add information to the `UserIdentity` collection, which will be used in a variety of places, including access controls.